 1. The social media difference

-Another great content benefit is to add sponsor approved push notification from your conference app.
-Make sure the sponsor post is not a straight sales pitch.
-An effective post offers the opportunity for the sponsor to be seen as a thought leader when it focuses on the latest product’s or service’s benefit to the attendees.
-Remember that quality content is always the goal whether from the conference organizer or sponsor.
+Another great benefit is to add sponsor approved push notification from your conference app.
+Make sure the sponsor’s post is not a straight sales pitch, though.
+An effective notification positions the sponsor as a thought leader ” it focuses on the sponsor’s benefit to the attendees.
+Remember that quality content is always the goal.

-First, create a live Facebook post on sponsor and conference pages.
+Facebook Live events are great benefits to top-level sponsors.
 One option could be for the conference moderator to hold a Facebook live chat with speakers after an education session.
 Make sure the speaker is aligned with the sponsor’s products and services.
-For example, a speaker on “how to build a great workplace” is perfect for an Insurance Benefits company.
+For example, a speaker on how to build a great workplace is perfect for an insurance benefits company.
 Another option exists for sponsors’ reps to do a Q&A on Facebook during the event.

 2. Video series for sponsors

 Create a video series based on the live event content as well as specific sponsor goals, such as sales leads or customer retention.
-Through an onsite videographer, videos can be created as content-themed modules that feature footage from live event and in-person interviews with speakers, attendees and/or sponsor reps.
-These videos can be for used on various sponsor platforms including website, social media feeds and newsletters.
+Hire a videographer to create videos that feature footage from live event and in-person interviews with speakers, attendees, or sponsor reps.
+These videos can be for used on the sponsor’s website, social media feeds and newsletters.

-Post-event, generate copy based on the content of speakers and panelists, as well as on interviews with experts.
-If the sessions have not been video recorded, an audio recording can be easily made.
+After your event, write a white paper based on the content at the event, as well as interviews with experts.
 Even if you do not have a content manager on your staff, freelance writers are easy to hire at a reasonable hourly rate.
-An event recap will be used for a co-branded email to “nurture” attendees by providing sales leads and branding for sponsors.
+An event recap will be used for a co-branded email to nurture attendees by providing sales leads and branding for sponsors.
 A longer white paper will be created for the sponsor to use on a platform of their choosing: website, customer newsletter, blog, etc.

-These four fresh content ideas for sponsorship proposals are sure to boost your existing sponsor proposals.
+We hope you feel prepared now to take your existing sponsor proposals to a whole new level.
 And, by adding content benefits to your packages, you are sure to increase your sponsorship revenue and retention.